otabek1998/user_interface_qt5/README.md

 This application applies simple UI for small screens.
 In this project I used Qt, libinput and Gstreamer frameworks.

 ## Installation
 Primarily you should use Yocto project for installation.
-You should add new recipe with contents
+You should add new recipe with contents.
+Then after root filesystem is built you will get binary in /usr/bin directory on your target

 ```
 SUMMARY = "Application Qt5 demo using Qt5"
 AUTHOR = "Otabek Nazrullaev"